Jeremy Heimans: Awards and honors

 In 2011, Heimans received the Ford Foundation's 75th Anniversary Visionary Award for his work building "powerful, tech-savvy movements that can transform culture and influence policy".
 In 2012, Fast Company ranked him 11th on their annual list of the 100 Most Creative People in Business.
-His work has been profiled in publications like Harvard Business Review, The Economist and The New York Times.
+He has also received the Foreign Policy Association Medal and the Performance Theater’s Inspired Leadership Award.